 One of the more gruesome tales of Edinburgh Castle brings us back to 1440 when James II was King of Scotland.
 He was only 10 years old at the time, so real power was held by others including Sir William Crichton, the Keep of the Castle.
 Within Scotland at this time, the Douglas clan were also very powerful.
 The legend goes that one evening, William, 6th Earl of Douglas, and his 10-year-old brother were invited to Edinburgh Castle to dine with the young King James.
 According to Historic Scotland, if the legend is true, they most likely would have dined in David’s Tower (a tower that no longer exists).
 At one point during the dinner, the head of a bull was brought out and placed before the Earl of Douglas.
 This was an ominous symbol of death, and the signal to kill the brothers.
 Despite the cries and pleading from King James to stop, the boys were dragged out of the Castle, brought to Castle Hill, and beheaded.

 One of the more tormented souls to stay at Edinburgh Castle was Mary, Queen of Scots.
-In 1566, after the horrific murder of her personal secretary, David Rizzio (he was stabbed 56 times!), at the Palace of Holyrood House, Mary headed to the refuge and stronghold of the Castle.
+In 1566, after the horrific murder of her personal secretary, David Rizzio (he was stabbed 56 times!), at the Palace of Holyroodhouse, Mary went to the Castle to take refuge.
 Shortly thereafter, she gave birth to her son, James VI.

 As many know, Mary was eventually killed by her cousin, Queen Elizabeth I, after being held captive for almost twenty years.
 Is it possible that Mary’s spirit returns to the Castle seeking refuge once again?
 Perhaps she roams the Royal Apartments looking for her child that was taken from her?
 Nevertheless, she is sure be a tortured soul after the horrors she faced during her lifetime.